 1. Pack a neck pillow

 When embarking on a long-haul flight, make sure you have a neck pillow in your arsenal.
 Why?
 With comfort and support all rolled into one, this simple travel accessory can help you to fall asleep fast and wake up refreshed.
+We recommend a memory foam pillow for the most comfort.

 2. Cut down on carry-on luggage